Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

-On Monday, Ke'Bryan Hayes (.349 on-base percentage in past 10 games, 53 points above season-long percentage) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Drew Rom.
-First pitch is at 7:05 PM ET.
+Ke'Bryan Hayes -- batting .275 with three doubles, a home run, three walks and three RBI in his past 10 games -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Adam Wainwright on the hill, on August 22 at 7:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Twins.
+In his last game, he went 1-for-5 with a double against the Cardinals.

 Ke'Bryan Hayes Game Info & Props vs. the Cardinals